Respect for Human Rights

 Respecting freedom of association and collective bargaining rights

-The Toyobo group respects freedom of association and collective bargaining rights based on its participation in the UN Global Compact.
+Toyobo group respects freedom of association and collective bargaining rights.

 Dialogue between management and labor